auusui/digits/inde.md

 #### Register page

-Alternatively, clicking on the Login link, then on the Sign Up menu item displays this page:
+If you do not have an account or would like to make a new one, clicking on the Login link, then on the Sign Up menu item displays this page where you can register:

 <img src="doc/register.png">

 #### Landing (after Login) page, non-Admin user

-Once you log in (either to an existing account or by creating a new one), the navbar changes as follows:
+Once you log in (either to an existing account or by creating a new one), the top menu shows more option tabs:
 <img src="doc/user-landing.png">

-You can now add new Stuff documents, and list the Stuff you have created.
-Note you cannot see any Stuff created by other users.
+You can now add new COntact documents, and list the Contacts you have created.
+Note you cannot see any Contacts created by other users.

-#### Add Stuff page
+#### Add Contact page

-After logging in, here is the page that allows you to add new Stuff:
+This is the first tab on the home page.
+This will allow you to add a person's information into the database with the required fields as shown below.

 <img src="doc/add.png">

-#### List Stuff page
+#### List Contacts page

-After logging in, here is the page that allows you to list all the Stuff you have created:
+Clicking the "List Contacts" tab will show you all of the contacts you have added into your system.

 <img src="doc/list.png">

-You click the "Edit" link to go to the Edit Stuff page, shown next.
+You click the "Edit" link to go to the Edit Contact page, shown next.

+You can also place a side note attached to the contact in the bottom portion of the contact card.
+It will show you your note along with a time stamp.

-#### Edit Stuff page
+#### Edit Contact page

 If you accidentally see you have made a mistake, then you can press the edit option on the contact card.
 This will take you to the page shown below where you can resubmit your changes.

 <img src="doc/edit.png">

 #### Landing (after Login), Admin user